 The open-plan living area outside the snug and Sunday room has been designed as a space for the whole family.
 It features an eclectic mix of old and new, such as the modern sofa that is flanked by a pair of 1970’s armchairs.
 Bespoke contemporary lighting hangs above a Frank Hudson Refectory dining table with wishbone chairs.
 The bay window seating is cushioned comfortably to allow for a seating or reading area with plenty of natural light, while the bespoke L-shaped sofa is upholstered in a wool base with back cushions for extra comfort.

 The living spaces of this beautiful family home have been designed around their function and are filled with character and charm.

-View the full Richmond project here.
-To view some of our residential design projects visit our Portfolio page.
+View our full Richmond project here.
+To view more of our residential design projects visit our Portfolio page.
 We are delighted that our Richmond project featured in Homes & Gardens magazine and chosen to grace the cover of the December 2017 issue.
 Click here to see the full feature.

 Photography by Richard Waite